mtisza1/Cenote-Taker2/README.md

   -h, --help            show this help message and exit

  REQUIRED ARGUMENTS for Cenote-Taker2 :
-  --contigs ORIGINAL_CONTIGS
+  -c ORIGINAL_CONTIGS, --contigs ORIGINAL_CONTIGS
                         Contig file with .fasta extension in fasta format - OR
                         - assembly graph with .fastg extension.
-Each header must be unique before the first space character --run_title RUN_TITLE
+Each header must be unique before the first space character -r RUN_TITLE, --run_title RUN_TITLE
                         Name of this run.
 A directory of this name will be created.
 Must be unique from older runs or older run will be renamed.
-Must be less than 18 characters, using ONLY letters, numbers and underscores (_) --prune_prophage PROPHAGE
+Must be less than 18 characters, using ONLY letters, numbers and underscores (_) -p PROPHAGE, --prune_prophage PROPHAGE
                         True or False.
 Attempt to identify and remove flanking chromosomal regions from non-circular contigs with
                         viral hallmarks (True is highly recommended for